 What is UEFI secure boot and TPM

 UEFI is very similar to BIOS and is essential for connecting a computer’s firmware to its operating system.
 Secure Boot is a set of programs that check whether your operating system is secure for running on a machine.
-And installing Windows using the newer UEFI mode is recommended as it comes with more security features such as Secure Boot than the legacy BIOS mode.
+Installing Windows using the newer UEFI mode is recommended as it comes with more security features such as Secure Boot than the legacy BIOS mode.

 Trusted Platform Module, or TPM, is a unique hardware-based security solution that installs a cryptographic chip on the computer’s motherboard, also known as a cryptoprocessor.
 The job of the TPM chip is to encrypt data that’s being transmitted from and to the computer.
 Microsoft explains more about TPM on their support site here.